 - Mechanical Abrasion--Anything that can scratch the steel's surface including steel wool, wire brushes, and scrapers

 - Deposits & Water- -Hard water left sitting on the surface will leave water spots and can break down the layer of protection, as well as food deposits

 - Chlorides--Found in water, food, table salt, but mainly found in many household and industrial cleaners

 - Use the right cleaning tools: Soft cloths, microfiber, sponges, or plastic scouring pads are best.
-The microfiber buying guide shows the best cleaning methods and products to ensure your stainless steel maintains its appearance.
-Avoid using scrapers, wire brushes, steel wool, or anything else that might scratch the surface.
+Avoid using anything that might scratch the surface.

 - Clean with the polish lines: Stainless steel usually has a "grain" that you can see running in one direction or another.
-If you can see the lines, it's always best to scrub or wipe parallel to them.
-This is especially important if you do have to use something more abrasive than a cloth or wiper.
+If you can see the lines, it's always best to scrub or wipe parallel to them, especially if you use something more abrasive than a cloth or wiper.

 - Use the right cleaning chemicals: The best cleaner for stainless steel will contain alkaline, alkaline chlorinated, or non-chloride chemicals.
 Noble Chemical offers a variety of stainless steel cleaners and polishes specifically designed for stainless steel.